Rubber Molds: Complete Guide to Professional Rubber Mold Making

 3. Block Rubber Molds

-4. Brush Rubber Molds
+4. Brush-On Rubber Molds

 For highly detailed objects where every texture must be preserved.

-5. Mother Mal System
+5. Mother Mold System

 Support for large rubber molds to prevent deformation.